poplav/hackernews4r/README.md

 ## Installation

-We will soon submit the IRkernel package to CRAN.
+We will soon submit the hackernews4r package to CRAN.
 Until then, you can install it via the `devtools` package:

 ```R
 install.packages(c('devtools'))